Model Context Protocol (MCP)

 Setting up an MCP connection in MindPal is straightforward:

-1. Find an SSE MCP Server: Locate a server that provides the tools your agent needs.
+- Find a remote MCP Server: Locate a server that provides the tools your agent needs.
 See the list below for some compatible options.

-4. Add Server: Click on "Add new SSE MCP server".
+- Add Server: Click on "Add new remote MCP server".

 That's it!
 Your AI agent is now ready to use the tools provided by the connected MCP server.
 It really just takes a URL.